In this article, I look at the Concepts and Terminology to understand Russian Information Warfare

 Maybe advertisers are not your biggest concern.
 Maybe you can filter them out.
 But it is not just the marketing teams of corporations trying to influence you it can be hackers, conmen, rogue states and even our own governments.
 One of the only ways of protecting ourselves from it is being aware of it and making sure we can protect ourselves and those we care about.
 It is probably those unaware of these issues that have more to lose and by educating yourself you can help to educate them also.

 So back to Russia and their Information War.
 The Information War for Russia has seen a key enabler of victory; whether that be in their current wars such as the invasion of Ukraine or in future wars and as mentioned they do not only partake in this activity during active wars but in peacetime also.
-Whilst the west is now waking up to this fact and are creating Cyber War Defence systems it is us, the members of the public, who are quite literally on the front line of this battle every day.
+Whilst the west is now waking up to this fact and is creating Cyber War Defence systems it is us, the members of the public, who are quite literally on the front line of this battle every day.

 But is being on that frontline that gives us an opportunity to not only be defensive and protect ourselves and those we love but also to go on the offensive and counter their operations of influence.
 This is not easy by any stretch of the imagination, but awareness of the threat and the problem is one step closer to countering it.